 The ESF invests dollars in excess of its immediate needs in overnight, nonmarketable U.S. government securities issued by the Treasury.
-The interest rate earned on the investments is equal to the overnight repurchase agreement rate as established by the Treasury's Bureau of Fiscal Service.
+The interest rate earned on the investments is equal to the overnight repurchase agreement rate as established by the Treasury's Bureau of the Fiscal Service.

-L. Other Comprehensive Income
+L. Other Comprehensive Income/(Loss)

-Accumulated Other Comprehensive Income/(Loss) is made up only of changes in the fair value of investments classified as available-for-sale.
-Unrealized gains and losses, if any, are subsequently reclassified into income in the same period the underlying investment is either sold or transferred to the Trading classification.
+Accumulated Other Comprehensive Income/(Loss) is made up of changes in the fair value of investments classified as available-for-sale.
+Unrealized gains and losses, if any, are subsequently reclassified into income in the same period the underlying investment is either sold, deemed to be other than temporary or transferred to the Trading classification.